Kenneth Deutsch is a partner in the firm’s Entertainment, Sports & Media Practice.

 Mr. Deutsch has particular knowledge structuring complex financings and strategic joint venture arrangements, as well as negotiating production, financing, and distribution deals.

-Mr. Deutsch has been recognized by a number of publications, including Variety’s “Hollywood’s New Leaders” list, a top Dealmaker (2012, 2015) and as one of The Best and Brightest in Entertainment Law ("Hollywood Law: Up Next" 2011).
+Mr. Deutsch has been recognized by a number of publications, including Variety’s “Hollywood’s New Leaders” list, “Dealmakers Impact Report,” and as one of The Best and Brightest in Entertainment Law ("Hollywood Law: Up Next" 2011).
 He has been referred to as a “Hollywood heavyweight” by The American Lawyer and as a Southern California Rising Star by Super Lawyers for his work in entertainment and sports.
-He has also been published in Los Angeles Magazine (2012-2013) and named a leading lawyer in Media and Entertainment Transactional Law by Chambers USA (2016-2019).
+He has also been published in Los Angeles Magazine (2012-2013) and named a leading lawyer in Media and Entertainment Transactional Law by Chambers USA (2016-2021).

 Mr. Deutsch’s recent experience includes representing: